[Quick Guide] Master The COUNTIF Function In Excel!

 Excel has employed the COUNIF Function to count the cells that meet the specified criteria

 Excel has counted and given the number of cells that contain the status ‘Claimed’ against the given invoices.
-This evidences that six invoices have been claimed up till now.

 Pro Tip: To access the COUNTIF function from the Excel functions library, follow the route below.